Jahfry/SteamOS/keyd.md

    `sudo pacman --sync --noconfirm base-devel glibc linux-api-headers`

 * **IF** the above command executed properly, do this step. *If you saw errors and nothing was installed, pause this guide now to try and figure out what happened until the step above executes properly*.
-   * Remove the 'TrustAll' so that pacman requires trust again ... `sudo nano /etc/pacman.conf` again:
+   * Remove the 'TrustAll' so that pacman requires trust again:

+     `sudo nano /etc/pacman.conf`

       * Currently:
          ```
          #SigLevel    = Required DatabaseOptional